-The Union Chair of the BUGLM Committee shall be chosen by and from the Committee representatives.
+The Union Chair of the ZLMC/IWK LMC shall be chosen by and from the Committee representatives, with the exception of Central Zone where the Union chair shall be an NSGEU member.
 The Chair shall be appointed for a one (1) year term but may serve consecutive terms.
-The Chair of the BUGLM Committee has the right to vote.
+The Chair of the ZLMC/IWK LMC has the right to vote.